retrosnob/retrosnob.github.io/pythonbook.md

 ```Python
 print("The sum is " + str(n1 + n2))
 ```
+Now that `n1` and `n2` are integers, we need to turn them back to strings before we can concatenate them with the string "The sum is ".
+We do this with the `str` function.

 This is the order of events:
 1. Add the values of the two integer variables n1 and n2.
 2. The str function then turns the result from an integer to a string.